What is HIPAA?: A Brief Explanation

 HIPAA and PHI

 Understanding HIPAA is an integral part of working in any medical setting.
-While HIPAA regulates virtually every aspect of the healthcare experience as a whole in America (health insurance coverage, paid/guaranteed leave, FMLA, etc.); the most relevant part of the Act for an interpreter or member of the public who frequently works with interpreters is the Privacy Rule.
+HIPAA regulates virtually every aspect of the healthcare experience as a whole in America.
+The act includes provisions for health insurance coverage both while employed and when between jobs, paid/guaranteed leave; FMLA, the distribution of health and personal information (PHI).
+The regulation of covered entities (defined as any companies, groups, or individuals who come into contact with PHI); and medical billing.
+The most relevant part of the Act for an interpreter or member of the public who frequently works with interpreters is the Privacy Rule.

 According to the US Department of Health and Human Services, the Privacy Rule (also known as the Standards for Privacy of Individually Identifiable Health Information) sets national standards for the protection of health and patient information.
 The rule applies to anyone with access to Protected Health Information.